mbruguet/mbruguet.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a PhD candidate at [Université Paris-Dauphine](https://dauphine.psl.eu/), and my research is centred around evaluating sufficiency and efficiency in residential energy consumption.
+I am currently a PhD candidate at [Université Paris-Dauphine](https://dauphine.psl.eu/), and my research is centred around evaluating energy savings policies.

 **Thesis title :** "Evaluating sufficiency and efficiency in residential energy consumption" \